 The standard provides several examples of performance obligations in 606-10-25-18.
 Promises by an entity to stand ready to perform a service or transfer a good can sometimes constitute performance obligations.
 In these cases, filers need to determine if it is appropriate to recognize revenue on a straight-line basis or use another method.

 Consignment is when a company transfers its goods to an intermediary for sale to the end user.
 In consignment arrangements, revenue should not be recognized until control is transferred from the company to either the intermediary or to a customer through the intermediary.

 As opposed to consignment arrangements, in bill and hold arrangements, a customer has purchased goods from a company and requested that the company retain the goods until the customer is ready to receive the goods.
-Prior to ASC 606, companies that reported bill and hold transactions did so using a long list of criteria found in SEC SAB 13.
-The new standard includes similar criteria, but significantly simplified for application.
+Prior to ASC 606, companies that reported bill and hold transactions did so using a long list of criteria found in Securities and Exchange Commission (SEC) Staff Accounting Bulletin 13.
+The new standard includes similar criteria but significantly simplified for application.
 The determination of bill and hold status will require more judgment, but the end result is expected to be the same for the majority of transactions.